 After two years of coeducation, the Education Department required all NHS girls to leave and attend the newly established Preston Girls High School.
 No choice was given to stay.
 Educational thinking at the time was that single sex schooling was preferable, although there was little educational research to support this thinking - it seems to have reflected the cultural bias of the time.
 For the next 60 years, Northcote High School operated as a boys only school.
 The curriculum offerings and facilities expanded as the school reached a maximum of about 700 boys in the early 1980s.
 During this time NHS’s reputation blossomed as a provider of international education, as the school to beat in interschool sports and as a school with a strong academic tradition.

 By the 1980s the school was under increasing pressure to become co-educational again.
 Several families insisted their daughters attend the school in the mid 1980s, to access the wider range of senior level subjects.
 The school found itself in the absurd situation of playing interschool senior boy's soccer, but with girls in its (boy's) team.
 In 1987 the school made a decision to again offer places to girls.
-There are now 800 girls in the school, constituting almost 48% of the student population.
+Female students now comprise close to 50% of the student cohort.

 Left: A very young John Cain Junior addresses students at a "mock election" c.1945.
 Courtesy Cinesound Movietone Australian Newsreel Collection